 This post may contain affiliate links.
 Please see our disclosure policy.

 These blueberry banana muffins are a go-to when I want something comforting and bakery-worthy.
-They’re tender, buttery, and perfectly balanced, with blueberry muffins and banana bread blended into one.
+They’re tender, buttery, and perfectly balanced.
+Imagine your favorite blueberry muffins and banana bread blended into one.

 Pin this now to find it later

-These blueberry banana muffins are soft, bakery-style muffins with a moist crumb, big blueberry pockets, and a streusel topping that makes them feel special without being fussy.
+These have a moist crumb, big blueberry pockets, and a buttery streusel topping that makes them feel special without being fussy.

-• Ultra-moist: Soft crumb that stays tender for days
+- A soft, moist crumb that stays tender for days.

-Great for make-ahead breakfasts, school snacks, and cozy weekend baking.
+- Perfect for make-ahead breakfasts, school snacks, or a slow weekend morning.

 If muffins are your thing, you’ll also love my blackberry streusel muffins, pistachio muffins, and cranberry orange muffins.